spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/5-multi-platform-deployment/1-multiple-platform-accounts.md

 foo-predict-v1-p1j35435-tcdkd       1/1     Running   0          73s
 ```

 No new applications should be deployed in Cloud Foundry, however.
-Let's verify.
+We should verify that.

 ```bash
 cf apps